matthewmacleod/pdapt/Readme.md

-Pdapt
+pdapt
 ==============================

-Pdpat is a Python 3 machine learning suite coded from scratch.
+pdpat is a Python 3 machine learning suite coded from scratch.

 The main purpose is to implement simple algorithms in order to prototype new models and ideas.

-Pdapt is not intended to be a massively distributed real-time solution.
+pdapt is not intended to be a massively distributed real-time solution.

 Installation